entelecheia/hyperfast-python-template/README.md

 There are three ways to use this project:

-- Use [the template][template-url] to create a new repository
+- Use [Hyperfast Python Template] to create a new repository
-- Use [Copier][copier-url] to create a project to your local machine directly
+- Use [Copier] to create a project to your local machine directly
-- Inject [the template][template-url] into an existing project
+- Inject [Hyperfast Python Template] into an existing project

 ### I. Use the template